neelsmith/greeksyntaxannotator/prompting-notes/dlprompt.md

 The third block will begin with a labelling line  `#!tokens`, then the pipe-delimited header line `urn|reference|tokentype|text|verbalunit|node1|node1relation|node2|node2relation`.
 This will be followed by one line for each token assigned to a verbal unit.
 It is very important that for the first column record the value of the `urn` property of the `Token` object that was annotated.
 The remaining columns will have the values of the columns "Reference", "Token", "Node 1 (ID)", "Node 1 Relation", "Node 2 (ID)", and "Node 2 Relation" from the user-edited table.

 Please implement this.

+--

+Great!
+Let's move the "Download Annotations" section to the bottom of the page, below the table where the user edits relations of tokens.
+Can you let the user select a name for the local output file, with a default of "greek_annotations.cex" ?

+---

+Excellent.
+Two tiny tweaks.
+1) Let's keep the "Download Annotations" section hidden until the user has actually defined at least one token realtion in Mode 4.

+2) In the "Verbal Unit Token Grouping" section, we should ignore any connecting word the user has identified. **Example**: Consider a sequence where, of the first 3 tokens, where token 1 belongs to verbal unit 1, token 2 is the connector token, and token 3 belongs to verbal unit.
+We place token 1 on a line to start the display.
+We ignore token 2 because it's the connector token.
+We see that connector 3 belongs to verbal unit 1 and look at the preceding token -- but here that means we should look at token 1 since we're ignoring the connector.
+We see that token 1 also belongs to verbal unit 1, so we continue token 3 on the same line.

+Could you implement this?

+---

+Perfect!